bobobo007/ESP32WebsocketServer/README.md

 # Description

 This project involves a control unit with an ESP32 microcontroller that manages a small wastewater treatment plant.
 It is powered by 24 V AC.
 A LM2596 DC/DC converter is used to provide 3.3V/DC for the processor and other components.
 USB communication is handled by an FT232 chip, and the MCP79410 with a CR2032 battery is selected for RTC.
 The control unit has 4 inputs and 4 outputs.
 Temperature measurement is implemented using a DS18B20 sensor connected to the Thermo input, and level measurement is done with an EARU pressure sensor.
-Each activity is logged to the SD Card and these logs can be retrieved via the "Čisticka" application.
+Each activity is logged to the SD card and these logs can be retrieved via the "Čisticka" application.
 The device connects via WiFi to a home network, allowing control through a WebSocket server.
 The website is stored on SD card and is also accessible within the home network.
 The circuit schematic and PCB design can be downloaded from the website: [https://oshwlab.com](https://oshwlab.com/bobobo007/cisticka-_v06-001) (copy the link int new window)

 ![PCB](https://github.com/user-attachments/assets/32259623-8603-4f0c-9ad5-117dca7c9e11)